 - c.
 Set the environment variable GEMSTONE to the full pathname (starting with a slash) of your new GemStone installation directory.
-For example, depending on your shell: - % setenv GEMSTONE InstallDir/GemStone64Bit3.3.0-x86_64.Linux - \$ GEMSTONE=InstallDir/GemStone64Bit3.3.0-x86_64.Linux - \$ export GEMSTONE
+For example, depending on your shell: - % setenv GEMSTONE InstallDir/GemStone64Bit3.3.5-x86_64.Linux - \$ GEMSTONE=InstallDir/GemStone64Bit3.3.5-x86 64.Linux - \$ export GEMSTONE

-Create the GemStone Key File
+Set the GemStone Key File

-To run GemStone, you must have a key file for this version of GemStone/S 64 Bit and for the appropriate platform.
-Email keyfiles@gemtalksystems.com, or contact GemTalk Technical Support, if you have questions about your keyfile, or if you need an evaluation keyfile.
+To run GemStone, you must have a key file for the correct version of GemStone/S 64 Bit and for the appropriate platform.
+The keyfile must be located where GemStone can find it on startup: